tfaaguilar/Aguilar_Arora_WorldCup/README.md

-# FIFA world cup
+# FIFA WORLD CUP

-choose your favourite countries .
+Choose your favourite country .

-## Installation

-TODO: Describe the installation process

 ## Usage

-TODO: Write usage instructions
+Choose the country you like the most and click on it to learn more.

 ## Contributing